 - A person other than the uninsured motorist who operates a motor vehicle involved in an accident and is convicted of a crime in connection with the accident.

 - The injury and/or damage was caused intentionally.

 Joe, who is thirty years old, is driving his vehicle down Meridian Street in Indianapolis.
-While driving down Meridian, Joe is struck by a vehicle driven by Bob.
+While driving down Meridian, Joe is struck by a car driven by Bob.
 Bob was not paying attention and ran a red light at 38th street, t-boning Joe.
 Joe suffers from a broken arm, neck pain, and some minor cuts and bruises.
 After 4 months, several doctor visits, and physical therapy, Joe is pretty much back to normal.
 Bob’s insurance company makes him an offer to settle his case.
-Traditionally, Joe would be entitled to recover for his medical bills, lost wages, and pain and suffering, But, Joe doesn’t have insurance and two years ago he was in a fender bender and received a citation for driving without insurance.
+Traditionally, Joe would be entitled to recover for his medical bills, lost wages, and pain and suffering.
+But, Joe doesn’t have insurance and two years ago he was in a fender bender and received a citation for driving without insurance.
 Because of Indiana’s new laws, Joe will not be able to recover for his noneconomic damages including pain and suffering.